@stomp/stompjs

 beforeConnect: (client: Client) => void | Promise<void>;

-Callback, invoked on before a connection to the STOMP broker.
+Callback executed before initiating a connection to the STOMP broker.

 property brokerURL